nuclear-afk/fps-game/README.md

 WE ARE BADLY IN NEED OF HELP
 please comment if you can help with:

-guns: models textures and animations
+guns: models, textures and animations

 music